MrImmortal09/FOSS-Weekend-2024-Leaderboard/TEMPLATE.md

-## Cherry-picking a Commit from Another Repository
+## Cherry-picking a Issue and Pr templates

 If you want to cherry-pick a commit from a different repository, follow these steps!